hkchai/Laravel-Foundation/README.md

 ## Introduction

 Foundation 5 modules for Laravel 5.
-Requires Laravel and Foundation as Pre-Reqs
+This package requires Laravel and Foundation by Zurb as pre-requisites

-Since Laravel only has out-of-box support for BootStrap 3, therefore if you happen to use Zurb Foundation (I do), there will be some additional work needed.

-The goal of this package is to bridge the gap for F5 users
+This package aims to provide support for Foundation by Zurb, for use in Laravel:

 This has been tested on:
 - Laravel Framework 5.1.16